klauserber/coder-development-cluster/docs/bootstrap.md

 8. Point or delegate your domain to the nameservers of the created zone.

-9. It could be a good idea to push the code to a git repository and add the `config` directory to your `.gitignore` file to prevent the keys from being pushed to a public repository.
+9. It could be a good idea to push the code to a git repository and add the `config_default` directory to your `.gitignore` file to prevent the keys from being pushed to a public repository.

 ## Manual project configuration